Category: painting Subject: woman Mediums: acrylic paints, own technique

 Size: 100 H x 70 W x 2,5 [cm] / 39,4 H x 27,6 W x 1 [in] Year: 2018

-Painting The 2nd day of summer
+Painting The 2nd day of summer – abstract

-‘The 2nd day of summer’ is a new painting by Ania Luk.
+‘The 2nd day of summer’ is a one-off painting by Ania Luk.
 A unique, sensual composition referring to the art deco painting, maintained in the artist’s style, which combines cubism, abstraction and realism.
 It presents a woman with long brown hair in a swimsuit.
 Warm, subdued colors create a sensual and elegant image in the form.

 Painted on linen canvas with a slightly visible texture, own technique with the use of acrylic paints.
 There is no need to embed in a decorative frame, because the edges are linen, not covered with any color.